dustinpfister/blog_posts/_posts/threejs-examples-menus.md

 I have poked my head in and edited this content piece a little at this time, but I can not say that this example has a high priority for me when it comes to putting a little more time into it.
 I have a lot of pots boiling all at once and this project is on a far back burner it at the moment.
 I seem to me more interested in using threejs as a way to make programs that have to do with making videos, rather than some kind of menu system.

 Still when this is up and running the very crude, basic idea, is in fact working.
 So what needs to happen is just a little refinement of the source code in terms of a standard module type project that I can drop into a folder and link to.
+There is just a lot more that I would like to add in any and all future revisions of this module that may or may not come to pass if I do ever put more time into this one at some point in the future.
+Some additional public methods that will help with the process of styling the buttons for one thing maybe.